 Avoid stumbling on obstacles such as stumps, roots or rocks and watch out for holes or ditches.
-Clear the area where you are working.
 Be extremely cautious when working on slopes or uneven ground.
 There is increased danger of slipping on freshly debarked logs.

 To reduce the risk of serious or fatal injury to the operator or bystanders, never use the saw with one hand.

-You cannot control reactive forces and you may lose control of the saw, which can result in the skating or bouncing of the bar and chain along the limb or log.
+You cannot control reactive forces and you may lose control of the saw, which can result in theskating or bouncing of the bar and chain along the limb or log.